Otsu-e: Context

 In the early 17th century, Ōtsu, a port on Lake Biwa just east of the imperial capital of Kyoto, lay at a famous cross-roads for trading routes and particularly the important highway to the administrative capital of Edo, where the newly-installed government of the Tokugawa resided.
 Here and in the villages near it, there developed a tradition of rudimentary folk art that catered to passers-by.
+The trade is dated to around 1624/44 and depended on the busy traffic passing through Oiwake, near Ōtsu-juku, the last post station on the Tōkaidō and Nakasendō roads before travellers from Edo reached Kyoto, where the pictures were sold from roadside stalls.

-It was quickly and cheaply produced, often with whole families collaborating on the work of producing the pictures.
+The origins of the art remain unclear: some historians credit its invention to a painter named Matabei (not to be confused with the better-known Iwasa Matabei), active in the village of Ōtsu, from which the style is thought to take its name.It was quickly and cheaply produced, often with whole families collaborating on the work of producing the pictures.
 Religious and popular themes were originally brushed onto a light clay wash over rough, brownish paper.
 The pictures were then displayed for sale on roadside stalls and were intended to be attached to doorways or pasted on pillars and sliding doors in the home.
 Among the techniques used to speed their production was the use of compasses to produce haloes on holy figures and a woodblock to provide the rough outline of a head that was then painted over.

 The trade seems to have begun sometime in the first half of the 17th century.
 Buddhist subjects with a protective religious purpose were commonest at first, to which were added themes from folklore which eventually came to prevail.
 During the 18th century, illustrations were given a moral didactic purpose and explanatory text was introduced about the picture.
 Often, though, there was a satirical bite: demons were portrayed as monks on alms round, or as taking a bath with a comment inscribed such as "Many wash the body but not the mind".
 After the foot trade dwindled with the emergence of rail travel, the style lingered on among a few locally and is even having a present-day revival.